Vanishing cycles of matrix singularities: Corank 3 simple symmetric matrices and simple odd functions

 The situation with the II$_\tau$ families is very similar, but more straightforward.
 Namely, for all of them $\p (\det \circ M_\l)/\p x = C_{11}$ and --- in the spirit of Section \ref{S2x2} --- its vanishing at a critical matrix allows us to set at the lower right corner of the matrix deformation

 where the $bc$-plane is equipped with the central symmetry involution $\s_2.$ This substitution yields

-where $p$ and $q$ are the polynomials in $w$ in the matrix entries $m_{12}$ and $m_{13}$ in Table \ref{T34}.
-The expression in the brackets here is an $\R_{odd,2}$-miniversal deformation of the functions $E_8,$ $J_{10}$ and $E_{12}$ respectively, that is, exactly those mentioned in the third column of the Table.
+where $p$ and $q$ are the polynomials in $w$ in the matrix entries $m_{12}$ and $m_{13}$ in Table \ref{T34} including the constant $\l$-terms, but not $y.$ The expression in the brackets here is an $\R_{odd,2}$-miniversal deformation of the functions $E_8,$ $J_{10}$ and $E_{12}$ respectively, that is, exactly those mentioned in the third column of the table.

 The outcome of these calculations is as follows.